-- (a) To record estimated additional administrative expenses that would have been incurred by CIRCOR as a publicly held, independent company.
+(a) To record estimated additional administrative expenses that would have been incurred by CIRCOR as a publicly held, independent company.
 CIRCOR would have incurred additional compensation and related costs for employees to perform functions that have been performed at Watts' corporate headquarters (treasury, investor relations, regulatory compliance, risk management, etc.).
 CIRCOR would have also incurred additional amounts for corporate governance costs, stock transfer agent costs, incremental professional fees and other administrative activities.
-Approximately \$253,000 of such incremental costs are expected above the \$5,617,000 of general and administrative expenses allocated from Watts. - (b) To record interest expense on the funds assumed to be borrowed under the CIRCOR credit facility and from the issuance of senior unsecured notes.
-The borrowings are assumed to bear an annualized interest rate, including amortization of related fees, of 8.1%, which is management's estimate of the currently available rate for borrowings under comparable credit facilities.
-This rate may change prior to the incurrence of such debt on or before the distribution date; further, after the distribution the interest rate on the borrowings under the CIRCOR credit facility will continue to be subject to changes in interest rates generally. - (c) To record income tax benefits attributable to adjustments (a) and (b) at a combined Federal and state tax rate of 40.0%. - (d) Pro forma earnings per share information is based upon the weighted average number of common and common equivalent shares used by Watts to determine its earnings per share for the respective periods, adjusted in accordance with the distribution ratio (one share of CIRCOR Common Stock for every two shares of Watts Common Stock held).
-The proforma number of common and common equivalent shares for the fiscal year ended June 30, 1999 are 13,368,064 for basic and 13,374,834 for diluted. - (e) To record payments to be made to Watts by CIRCOR, anticipated to aggregate \$89,666,000, which will be applied to settle all intercompany loans and advances with any balance to be paid as a cash dividend.
+Approximately \$253,000 of such incremental costs are expected above the \$5,617,000 of general and administrative expenses allocated from Watts.

+(b) Historical interest expense includes \$6,455,000 of interest expense allocated from Watts to CIRCOR.
+Pro forma interest expense includes \$7,492,000 of interest expense on borrowings under the CIRCOR credit facility and from the issuance of senior unsecured notes.
+The borrowings under the CIRCOR credit facility and senior unsecured notes are assumed to bear an annualized interest rate, including amortization of related fees, of 8.5%, which is management's estimate of the currently available rate for borrowings under comparable credit facilities.
+This rate may change prior to the incurrence of such debt on or before the distribution date; further, after the distribution the interest rate on the borrowings under the CIRCOR credit facility will continue to be subject to changes in interest rates generally.
+The historical allocation of Watts' interest expense was based on Watts' weighted average interest rate applied to the average balance of investments by and advances from Watts to CIRCOR.

+(c) To record income tax benefits attributable to adjustments (a) and (b) at a combined Federal and state tax rate of 40.0%.

+(d) Pro forma earnings per share information is based upon the weighted average number of common and common equivalent shares used by Watts to determine its earnings per share for the respective periods, adjusted in accordance with the distribution ratio (one share of CIRCOR Common Stock for every two shares of Watts Common Stock held).
+The pro forma number of common and common equivalent shares for the fiscal year ended June 30, 1999 are 13,368,064 for basic and 13,374,834 for diluted.

+(e) To record payments to be made to Watts by CIRCOR, anticipated to aggregate \$89,666,000, which will be applied to settle all intercompany loans and advances with any balance to be paid as a cash dividend.